GOAguiar99/MTE-data-to-Google-Sheets/README.md

 ### Installation
 0. For using GeckoDriver you need firefox installed in your computer!
 1. Clone this repository
-2. Create a virtual environment using 'python -m venv venv'
+2. Create a virtual environment using `python -m venv venv`
-3. Activate your venv using 'venv\Scripts\activate'
+3. Activate your venv using `venv\Scripts\activate`
 4. Run `pip install -r requirements.txt`
 5. Download your client_secret.json and token.json to use google api and put in the same folder (https://developers.google.com/drive/api/quickstart/python?hl=pt-br)
 6. Run `python main.py`